 But, why does that 26 % feel heavier than that 74%?

-Well, there could be a lot of problems including lack of passion or motivation, lack of interest, or lack of job satisfaction.
+Well, there could be a lot of problems, including a lack of passion or motivation, lack of interest, or lack of job satisfaction.
 Let’s be honest, no one feels they have a 100% perfect job.
-We all have problems at our workplace and we all want simple solutions.
+We all have problems in our workplace and we all want simple solutions.

-We surely can’t discuss all the problems of your work, but we have narrowed down 3 most common and critical problems.
-A gigantic percent of the total workforce face these problems every single day, hence we need to discuss solutions.
+We surely can’t discuss all the problems with your work, but we have narrowed down the 3 most common and critical problems.
+A gigantic percent of the total workforce faces these problems every single day, hence we need to discuss solutions.

 These are the three problems that we’re discussing in this article:

 - Work Overload

 Let’s have a look at these issues and try to see how we can deal with them more mindfully.

 1. Work Overload